Algeria–Tunisia relations: Relations in the present day

-Today, Tunisia is led by President Kais Saied who is the sole leader after his self-coup in 2019.
-Algeria is led by President Abdelmadjid Tebboune and his party the National Liberation Front.
-As political tensions rise in the region, especially in Tunisia as more Tunisians do not recognize Kais Saied's government as legitimate, both of these countries have attempted to maintain good relations.
+Today, Tunisia is led by President Kais Saied since 2019.
+Algeria is led by President Abdelmadjid Tebboune and his party the National Liberation Front.Both of these countries have attempted to maintain good relations.

 During the COVID-19 pandemic, Algeria closed land borders to Tunisia in 2020 to prevent the spread of the virus.
 On 6 July 2022, Algerian President Abdelmadjid Tebboune announced to reopen the borders on 15 July.

 In September 2022, Tunisia invited the leader of the Polisario Front to Tunis in order to discuss the current situation in Western Sahara.
 Although Tunisia has remained neutral in the conflict, this action has been seen as a vote of support for Algeria.

 On February 11, 2023, over 200 Tunisians were refused entry back into Tunisia after activist Amira Bouraoui escaped from Algeria to Tunisia where she was then able to escape to France.
 Despite Tunisia more than likely aiding in the escape, Algeria still supports Kais Saied and wants to keep up a strong relationship between the countries.

 In March 2025, Algeria, Tunisia and notably Libya, announced the signing of a memorandum of understanding for the implementation of an electricity interconnection project between the three North African countries.